Therapy room chairs representing integrative psychotherapy and couples therapy in Liverpool and online

 What Sessions Look Like

-• Map out patterns using CBT-informed tools
+• Explore patterns using CBT-informed tools

-• Explore attachment or relational dynamics
+• Understand attachment and relational dynamics

-• Develop practical emotional regulation strategies
+• Develop emotional regulation strategies

 • Work with rumination or self-critical thinking